iganev/recaptcha-verify/README.md

 Another key difference is that this library uses tokio 1 as dev dependency and more recent versions of reqwest and serde.

+## Changes in 0.1.3

+One important change in 0.1.3 is the fact that instead of string we now pass the whole `reqwest::Error` in `RecaptchaError::HttpError`.
+If you previously used the String containing variant, please migrate to using `reqwest::Error`.

 ## Example

 ```rust